-(4) bato [batə] cf. \[batu] /batu/ 'stone'
+(4) bato [bat ə] cf. [bat u]

+/batu/

+'stone'

+(5) batuhin [bat u hin] cf. [bat ə hin]

+/batu-hin/

-(5) batuhin [batuhin] cf. \[batahin] /batu-hin/ 'to throw stones at SUBJ'
+'to throw stone es at SUBJ'

 These examples illustrate cases in which the alternation is straightforward.
-Specifically, /u/ surfaces as [o] in the final syllable of a single word utterance as in (4); in this environment, lowering is obligatory and always follows the /u/ lowering rule.
-Under suffixation as in (5), the vowel is always predicted to occur as [u] in the final syllable; lowering is blocked because /u/ is no longer in the final syllable of the prosodic word, i.e., the suffix -(h)in is incorporated into same (minimal) prosodic word as the root bato.
+Specifically, /u/ surfaces as [5] in the final syllable of a single word utterance as in (4); in this environment, lowering is obligatory and always follows the /u/ lowering rule.
+Under suffixation as in (5), the vowel is always predicted to occur as [u] in the final syllable; lowering is blocked because /u/ is no longer in the final syllable of the prosodic word, i.e., the suffix -(h)in is incorporated into the same (minimal) prosodic word as the root bato.
 Details about how the prosodic structure is determined will be provided in §2.1.
 Note that in examples (4) and (5), the orthography reflects the facts of surface pronunciation, but this is not true for all cases.